 Round-trip Ferry to Martha’s Vineyard Cost: $17 USD

 Steamship Authority is a fast and economical way to get to the island.
 The ferry takes about 45 minutes and there are two types of fares: passenger and vehicle.
+If you decide to bring your car to the island you have to take a ferry, there are no bridges connecting the island to the mainland.
+For more travel tips on getting around, check out this Martha’s Vineyard transportation guide.

 If you leave your car behind, there are plenty of parking lots at the port.
 However, if you decide to take your car, book your ferry ticket in advance.
 Tickets sell out fast, often months ahead of time.